Have you ever wondered why you rank well (e.g., Page 1) on Google, but rank poorly (Page 4 or lower) on other search engines, like Bing?

 A few more specific examples of how our respondents have used social media during June 2016 – June 2017 to increase their backlink profiles:

-- 88 percent of SEOs included links in their social media profiles.
+- 88% of SEO pros included links in their social media profiles.

-- 81 percent of our respondents shared their content in social media.
+- 81% of our respondents shared their content on social media.

-- 53 percent of respondents created viral campaigns (e.g. contests).
+- 53% of respondents created viral campaigns (e.g. contests).

 Conclusion: Don’t Sabotage Google SEO While Link Building for Bing